dotneet/yes-we-canvas/README.md

 three.js provide an ability to write both 2d and 3d animation with YWC.
 Please read animation/sample.js to know what you can do in this product.

-## Show animation and export as video file
+## Show animation and export as a video file

 Open the url 'http://localhost:8100' with chrome browser.